wlaur/encomp/docs/usage.rst

 ------------------

 The purpose of the :py:class:`encomp.units.Quantity` class is to store information about the *magnitude*, *dimensionality* and *units* of a physical quantity.
+Each dimensionality is represented as a separate subclass.
-Additionally, static type checkers like ``mypy`` can be used to catch dimensionality-related errors in calculations.
+This means that static type checkers like ``mypy`` can be used to catch dimensionality-related errors before the code is executed..

 .. note::